 Very Small System Compliance Grant

-The Very Small System Compliance Grant program was established to assist small water systems that are in violation of the Safe Drinking Water Act, excluding the Total Coliform Rule, to achieve compliance.
+The Very Small System Compliance Grant program was established to assist small water systems that are in violation of the Safe Drinking Water Act to achieve compliance.

 The program provides funding for projects that must be completed to meet a current or future Safe Drinking Water Act requirement.
 The grant may be used to purchase equipment and pay for engineering and labor costs directly associated with construction of the project.
 All equipment and materials purchased must remain the property of the water system.

 This program allows a qualifying water system to receive up to a $50,000 grant for infrastructure projects that are needed to achieve compliance with the Safe Drinking Water Act.
 Funds will be provided for infrastructure projects as 100 percent grants up to a maximum of $50,000 and for total project costs less than $100,000.

 Projects with costs that exceed $100,000 but are less than $250,000 may be eligible for funding through the Consolidated Water Facilities Construction Program.